SamDeMario-lab/NanoBlot/To_do.md

 # To Do

-### Add a check fo duplicated sample/probe/plot names
+### Add a check for duplicated sample/probe/plot names

 ### Add escapes from for loops